1343234/Airfoil-Performance-Analysis/README.md

 # Airfoil-Performance-Analysis

-The Python script generates a visualisation of the airfoil's performance characteristics as a function of velocity from 0 m/s to 100 m/s and also provides its aerodynamic performance at specific velocities from user input.
+This project has both a Python and a MATLAB version to generate a graph of a specifc modeled airfoil's aerodynamic performance characteristics of velocities from 0 m/s to 100 m/s.
+It also includes its performance at specific velocities from user input.
+Both versions outputs the same result.

+### Windows Executable (`.exe`)
-This project is provided as a standalone executable file (naca_2412_airfoil_performance.exe) for Windows, so no installation of Python or any libraries is required.
+First version is a independent executable file (naca_2412_airfoil_performance.exe) for Windows.

+* Download and run the `naca_2412_airfoil_performance.exe` file.
+* A stacked plot will be generated and saved as `performance_curves_stacked.png` which displays the airfoil's aerodynamic performance across 0 m/s to 100 m/s.
+*  Afterwards, the command-line window will prompt the user for any specific velocity to output results for that single point.

+### MATLAB Script (`.m`)
+This version is a MATLAB script.

+* Download and run the `main.m` file in MATLAB.
+* The script will generate and save a stacked plot (`performance_curves_stacked_MATLAB.png`).
+Note that this is identical to the plot generated from the python script.
+* Afterwards, the command window will prompt the user to enter any specific velocity to output results for that single point.

 ## Simulation Parameters

-The Solidowrks flow simulation analysis was configured with the following parameters to simulate realistic conditions.
+The Solidowrks flow simulation analysis was run with the following parameters:

 * **Airfoil:** NACA 2412
 * **Wing Span:** 3 m